 Table 1.
-Compatibility with IBM Cúram Social Program Management Asset SPM 3.0.1 3.0.0 7.0.11 iFix 1 for all new features, enhancements, and defect fixes.
-7.0.10.0 iFix 4 for security updates and critical defect fixes.
-2.9.1 2.9.0 7.0.11 for all new features, enhancements, and defect fixes.
-7.0.10 iFix 3 for security updates and critical defect fixes.
+Compatibility with IBM Cúram Social Program Management Asset versions Compatibility 3.0.4 7.0.11 iFix 3 for all new features, enhancements, and defect fixes.
+7.0.10 iFix 7 for essential maintenance, security updates and critical defect fixes.
+3.0.3 7.0.11 iFix 3 for all new features, enhancements, and defect fixes.
+7.0.10 iFix 6 for essential maintenance, security updates and critical defect fixes.

-For more information about the support strategy, see "Citizen Engagement support strategy" on page 239.
+For more information about the support strategy, see "Citizen Engagement support strategy" on page 242.

 Table 1.
 Compatibility with IBM Cúram Social Program Management (continued)

-Asset SPM
+Asset versions Compatibility

+3.0.2 7.0.11 iFix 2 for all new features, enhancements, and defect fixes.
+7.0.10 iFix 5 for essential maintenance, security updates and critical defect fixes.

+3.0.1 3.0.0 7.0.11 iFix 1 for all new features, enhancements, and defect fixes.
+7.0.10 iFix 4 essential maintenance, for security updates and critical defect fixes.

+2.9.1 • 7.0.11 for all new features, enhancements, and defect fixes.

+2.9.0 7.0.10 iFix 3 for essential maintenance, security updates and critical defect fixes.

 2.8.6 • 7.0.10 iFix 3 for all new features, enhancements, and defect fixes.

 2.8.5

 (Including the 2.8.4 internal release)

 2.8.3

 2.8.2

 2.8.1

 2.8.0

 2.7.0

 Note: Universal Access does not support the dual deployment of the classic client application and the IBM Universal Access Responsive Web Application client against the same instance of the IBM Cúram Social Program Management server.
-You can build and deploy your server without the classic client application as described in Alternative Targets for IBM WebSphere® Application Server or Multiple EAR files for Oracle WebLogic Server.
+You can build and deploy your server without the classic client application as described in Alternative Targets for IBM WebSphere[®] Application Server or Multiple EAR files for Oracle WebLogic Server.
 Alternatively, you must use another strategy to block access to the classic client application URLs to ensure that users cannot concurrently access both clients.